Close

 Processing Times & Application Methods

-• Tourist/Business visa: 15 days standard processing
+• Tourist and Business visa: 15 days standard processing, extendable to 45 days

 • Long-stay visas: 30-60 days processing time